Creearc/Project2_Object_detection_keypoints/README.md

 final_system/
 ```
 All programs to run final system which detects object (luminaire), finds it's keypoints and draws the 3D bounding box.
-To run final system use:
+To run final system, use:
 ```
 python realtime_detect_with_kpd_pos.py --shape-predictor kplum_gen_ninth_comb_test.dat
 ```